leudom/german-fake-news-classifier/README.md

 ==============================

 ## Overview
+> **This repo was fully migrated to https://dagshub.com/leudom/german-fake-news-classifier.
+Further development will take place there!**

 This repo is about classifying german news/fake-news.
 The objective is to train a binary classifier that is capable of classifying news articles into fake and non-fake.
 This repo provides a stack for
 * Experiments and Collaboration (Dagshub - https://dagshub.com/leudom/german-fake-news-classifier)
 * Model and Data Versioning (dvc)